-The Novo Nordisk Foundation Center for Basic Metabolic Research > Research > Metabolic Genetics > Scientific Director Pr...
+The Novo Nordisk Foundation Center for Basic Metabolic Research > Research > Section for Metabolic Genetics > Scientific Director Pr...

 Scientific Director Oluf Pedersen

 MD, Dr Med Sci, Professor and specialist - authorized in endocrinology and internal medicine.

 Director at Novo Nordisk Foundation Center for Basic Metabolic Research, Section for Metabolic Genetics, University of Copenhagen, Denmark (DK).
 Professor of Molecular Metabolism and Metabolic Genetics, Faculty of Health and Medical Sciences, University of Copenhagen.